skelter/embedding-clojure/README.md

 --------------
 * [Steve Suehs](http://github.com/skelter)

+Additionally, the information here is compiled from the sweat and tears of others who posted to the internet for our collective benefit.

 Links & References
 -------------------
 * The hard way, the way I first did and works in osgi